SweptShadow/Comp4537-lab4/README.md

 ```

 ### 4. Test the Application
-1. Open `store.html` in your browser
+1. Open `index.html` to access the homepage with navigation
-2. Add a word and definition
+2. Navigate to `store.html` to add a word and definition
-3. Open `search.html` in your browser
+3. Navigate to `search.html` to search for words
-4. Search for the word you just added
+4. Verify cross-origin communication is working

 ## Deployment
 - **Frontend** (Server 1): Static files hosted on any web server